 You can buy Vehicle Insurance at the border complex itself, 50m on the right after the immigration counter at about 60,000 KIP for 14 days coverage.
 Just ask around if you can’t find it.

 Just after the immigration counter, you can buy Lao mobile data sim card.
 I paid about 20,000 kips for 3 days – 5GB data.
 The money changer is also just next to the telco counter.

 Do I really need the letter from Embassy?

 Well, it depends!
 I’ve seen those using Thailand registered vehicle crossing into Laos without the need of providing such document(s) from the embassy.
 This is because Thailand has a land transport agreement with Laos as they’re neighbouring country.
 If your vehicle is not Thai registered, you must get supporting documents from the Lao Embassy in your home country in advance to avoid any hassle at the border as this was required when I crossed into Laos by my motorcycle.

 How long can I ride in Laos?

 The period that you can keep your vehicle in Laos varies.
 Nongkhai/Vientiane border’s custom normally gives 7 days but you can ask for a longer period.
-Other border crossing often give 30 days – best is to ask for 30 days on the Lao side.
+Other border crossings often give 30 days – best is to ask for 30 days on the Lao side.

 Yes!
-Most important for riders to know is that Lao insurance provider does not cover claims if the rider use a national (non-Lao) driving license.
+Most important for riders to know is that Lao insurance provider does not cover claims if the rider uses a national (non-Lao) driving license.
 I do own an IDP and this makes me much more confident riding in Laos and if you’re Malaysian, you can get it at JPJ’s office for RM 150.